The Window of Orpheus: Structure of story

 Part 1 contains the prologue of the Story 2, and it contains the interlogue of the Story 3.
 And Part 4 contains both the epilogue of the Story 1 and the Story 2.
 And the Story 2 isn't finished here in the original plan.

 At the first vision of the author, it was the story of a pianist and the music.
 That is, the Story 2 - Isaak and the Music was "the Window of Orpheus".
 The Story of Isaak and the Story of Russian Revolution have no relation.
-Aleksei was created to introduce the Russian Revolution.
+Alexei was created to introduce the Russian Revolution.
 And Julius was formed to connect these situations.

-In the plan of the author, the story was scheduled to continue after the death of Aleksei and Julius.
+In the plan of the author, the story was scheduled to continue after the death of Alexei and Julius.
 The son of Isaak, Jubel, would be a great pianist, and Isaak himself would be a grand master Composer in Vienna.
 But Ikeda could not write these stories, and therefore The Window of Orpheus is her "Life Work".